 Q: I work for myself but I also have a part-time job.
 I have been told that even though I receive SG from my part-time employer, I can also make tax-deductible super contributions.
 Is that true?
 And if it is true, how does it work?

 Individuals who are self-employed, or who are not employed, are entitled to claim tax deductions for super contributions.
-An individual is also able to claim a tax deduction for super contributions if he receives part of his income as an employee, and satisfies the 10 per cent income test rule.
+An individual may also be able to claim a tax deduction for super contributions if he or she is substantially unemployed, that is, they receive part of his or her income as an employee, and they satisfy the 10 per cent income test rule.

 If you are substantially self-employed, or substantially not employed, but also an employee, you can claim a tax deduction for a super contribution when your income as an employee is less than 10 per cent of your total income.

 The following text is fairly technical but important if this special exception applies to you.

 Total income for the purposes of the 10 per cent rule is assessable income (gross income before tax deductions) plus salary sacrifice contributions (also known as reportable employer super contributions) plus reportable fringe benefits.
 You’re eligible to make tax-deductible super contributions when your employment income is less than 10% of your total income.
 Note that Superannuation Guarantee contributions do not count towards total income or employment income.

 Assessable income is gross income before any deductions are allowed, and includes salary and wages, dividends, interest distributions from partnerships or trusts, business income (including personal services income), rent, foreign source income, net capital gains and a few other items.
 Reportable employer super contributions (salary sacrifice contributions) are also added back to assessable income when working out whether an individual satisfies the 10% test.

 I explain the rules for tax-deductible super contributions in more detail in the SuperGuide article Who can make tax-deductible super contributions?